Rent safe and private dog parks hosted by locals

 Clean it up, return to basics, and trust the process

-House training can be tough — but us pet parents are tougher!
+House training can be tough—but we pet parents are tougher!

 We know how difficult it is to enter a room only to be greeted by a big, smelly accident.
-Potty training struggles can take a toll on our own stress levels, routines, and homes — but we promise the process is worth it in the end.
+Potty training struggles can take a toll on our own stress levels, routines, and homes.
+We promise the process is worth it in the end.

 If you and your dog are really struggling?
 Consider reaching out to a force-free trainer for more help.
 You have a whole team cheering for you!